 We line up the films that held our attention with their energy and originality - in terms of subject, technique and sensibility.
-One of them was made in 1994, set in 1972, and still feels entirely of the moment.
-So, not every film that feels like a harbinger of the future is the work of a young filmmaker - though an encouraging number on the pages that follow are.
+Not every film that feels like a harbinger of the future is the work of a young filmmaker - though an encouraging number on the pages that follow are.